learn-co-curriculum/dsc-categorical-variables-regression/README.md

 ohe = OneHotEncoder(drop="first", sparse=False)
 ```

+`drop="first"` is equivalent to `drop_first=True` in `pd.get_dummies`. `sparse=False` specifies that we want the result to be a NumPy array rather than a [sparse matrix](https://docs.scipy.org/doc/scipy/reference/sparse.html).
+Sparse matrices are more efficient in their use of memory space but can't be converted to dataframes as easily.

 This approach does not allow you to specify certain columns and pass the entire dataframe in.
 Instead, you need to create a dataframe with only the column(s) that require one-hot encoding.